Registration Form

 Yes No

-The Equality Act 2010 defines disability as a physical or mental impairment that has a 'substantial' and 'long-term' negative effect on your ability to do normal daily activities.
-The Act defines 'substantial' as being more than minor or trivial ? e.g. if it takes much longer than it usually would to complete a daily task like getting dressed.
-'Long-term' is defined as lasting for a period of 12 months or more? e.g.a breathing condition that develops as a result of a lung infection
+The Equality Act 2010 defines disability as a physical or mental impairment that has a substantial and long-term negative effect on your ability to do normal daily activities.
+The Act defines 'substantial' as being more than minor or trivial, e.g. if it takes much longer than usual to complete daily tasks like getting dressed.
+'Long-term' means lasting for 12 months or longer, e.g. a breathing condition that develops as a result of a lung infection.

 • Deaf